The Singers Tale – Creativity & Ageing – Blues. A scrapbook of Blue Memories. From London to Folkestone with places on the run through life.

 Threads I wore in the 1960s ..
 Still in my wardrobe….

-But – Blue is the colour of my son’s eyes.
-Alice in Wonderland wearing her blue dress.
-Paddington Bear with his Blue Duffel Coat.
+Blue is the colour of my son’s eyes.
+Alice in Wonderland wearing a blue dress.
+Paddington Bear a Blue Duffel Coat.
 All shades of blue run through rivers and lakes, brooks and streams.
 Blue is a colour painted in my dreams.
 Bountiful, life-full Blue.

 A blue Bandana.